daanwerf/CircularHousing/README.md

 # Regardless of installation or upgrading, first chaincode needs to be packaged
 npm run cc:package -- <mychaincode>

-# Install <mychaincode> to blockchain (replace <mychaincode> with the name of the chaincode you want to install and <org1> with the organisation to which you want to install the chaincode.
-It is possible to install to multiple organisations at once.
+# Install <mychaincode> to blockchain (replace <mychaincode> with the name of the chaincode
+# you want to install and <org1> with the organisation to which you want to install the chaincode.
+# It is possible to install to multiple organisations at once.
 hurl install <mychaincode> node -P ./chaincode-<mychaincode> -o <org1>

-# Upgrade existing chaincode (replace <versionno> by the version number you want to give the upgraded chaincode)
+# Upgrade existing chaincode (replace <versionno> by a version number of your choice)
 hurl upgrade <mychaincode> node <versionno> -P ./chaincode-<mychaincode> -o <org1>
 ```